BattlesOfBrass/.github/profile/README.md

 *  **Don't break the build:** Standard rules apply.

 > [\!WARNING]
-> Currently the game is more of a bad MS-Paint clone with some extra functionality.
+> Currently the game is in it's early stages and doesn't have pv(p/e) or troops yet!

 > This is a work in progress.
 Things will break, expect issues and frequent updates and changes!